DinoChiesa/Apigee-GCP-Logging-Example/README.md

 After provisioning the KVMs and Cache, you also need to import and deploy one or both of the proxies.
 To do so, run the [importAndDeploy.js](./tools/importAndDeploy.js) script.
 Again, specify the Edge organization and environment.

-To deploy stackdriver-2:
+To deploy the proxy:
 ```
-node ./importAndDeploy.js -n -v -o ORGNAME -e ENVNAME -d ../bundles/asynchronous-token-refresh-via-nodejs
+node ./importAndDeploy.js -u username@example.com -v -o ORGNAME -e ENVNAME -d ../bundles/inline-builtin-token-refresh
 ```

 Note: replace ORGNAME and ENVNAME with the name of your organization and environment.

-To deploy stackdriver-1 or 1a, just specify a different value for -d.
+Replace username@example.com with your Apigee signin .

 There are some optional parameters to that script; you probably won't need them.